ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Summary

-There doesn’t appear to be many options for a fast and powerful folding electric bike available for under £500 currently available on the UK and EU markets.
+There don’t appear to be many options for a fast and powerful folding electric bike available for under £500 currently available on the UK and EU markets.
 The new Kugoo Kirin B2 changes this.
 With a powerful direct drive, 400w rear hub motor and 48v 7.5Ah battery (360Wh) the B2 punches well above its weight in terms of performance and fun factor.

 Riding the Kugoo B2 made me smile and it’s kind of reminiscent of the old Honda Monkey bike -a little bit too small for a fully grown person, but great fun and handles surprisingly well.
-I’ve ridden all manner of electric bikes over the last couple of years, but this one really made me grin!
+I’ve ridden all manner of electric bikes over the last couple of years, but this one made me grin!

 kugoo kirin b2 ebike folded up